Édouard Manet: Life and times

-Unlike the core Impressionist group, Manet maintained that modern artists should seek to exhibit at the Paris Salon rather than abandon it in favor of independent exhibitions.
+Unlike the core Impressionist group, Manet maintained that modern artists should seek to exhibit at the Paris Salon rather than abandon it in favour of independent exhibitions.
 Nevertheless, when Manet was excluded from the International Exhibition of 1867, he set up his own exhibition.
 His mother worried that he would waste all his inheritance on this project, which was enormously expensive.
 While the exhibition earned poor reviews from the major critics, it also provided his first contacts with several future Impressionist painters, including Degas.

 Although his own work influenced and anticipated the Impressionist style, Manet resisted involvement in Impressionist exhibitions, partly because he did not wish to be seen as the representative of a group identity, and partly because he preferred to exhibit at the Salon.
 Eva Gonzalès, a daughter of the novelist Emmanuel Gonzalès, was his only formal student.

 He was influenced by the Impressionists, especially Monet and Morisot.
-Their influence is seen in Manet's use of lighter colors: after the early 1870s he made less use of dark backgrounds but retained his distinctive use of black, uncharacteristic of Impressionist painting.
+Their influence is seen in Manet's use of lighter colours: after the early 1870s he made less use of dark backgrounds but retained his distinctive use of black, uncharacteristic of Impressionist painting.
 He painted many outdoor (plein air) pieces, but always returned to what he considered the serious work of the studio.

 Manet enjoyed a close friendship with composer Emmanuel Chabrier, painting two portraits of him; the musician owned 14 of Manet's paintings and dedicated his Impromptu to Manet's wife.

 One of Manet's frequent models at the beginning of the 1880s was the "semimondaine" Méry Laurent, who posed for seven portraits in pastel.
 Laurent's salons hosted many French (and even American) writers and painters of her time; Manet had connections and influence through such events.